maialenz/CookBook/README.md

 ### **User stories**

+ #### As an anonymous user I want to:
+  - see all the recipes on the main page
+  - to be able to find information effortessly
+  - not to be able to add any recipes without registered
+  - Not to be able to edit/add/remove any recipes others have created

-- As a user I want to:
+ #### As a registered user I want to:

-    - know that my information is safe and secure on a database
   - be able to manage my own posts by editing and/or deleting them
   - be able to create my own recipes and post them for everyone to see them
-    - be able to access the website from multiple devices of different sizes
-    - to be able to find information effortessly
+  - not to be allowed to remove any other posts except mine

-### **Website owner goals**
+  - not to lose any recipes because others have removed it

-As the site owner, I want:
+ #### As the admin I want to:

-  - to allow the user to register and create their own account to access their own recipes
-  - to lay all information clearly for users to easily navigate throught the website
-  - to make sure the website is responsive across major screen sizes
+  - be able to delete any users recipes
-  - to make sure users information is securely stored on a database
+  - be able to edit any users recipes
+  - have unique access to all features

 ---